mmore21/tutorial/README.md

 # Python Projects

-Using this repo as a hub to store all the Python 3 challenges, programs, and mini-projects I make as I learn the language.
+Using this repo as a hub to store various challenges, programs, and mini-projects coded in Python 3.